HTDerekLiu/BlenderToolbox/README.md

 # Blender Toolbox

-This is a set of Python scripts for rendering 3D shapes in [Blender 2.8](https://www.blender.org) (haven't tested on newer versions).
+This is a set of Python scripts for rendering 3D shapes in [Blender 3.2](https://www.blender.org).
 These scripts are just from my personal codebase for rendering paper-worthy figures.
 To use them, make sure you have installed Blender and you can run the demo by typing
 ```
 blender --background --python template.py
 ```
+You may need to create an alias if you cannot run `blender` from the terminal.

-This toolbox contains a set of stand alone demos in `./demos/` to demonstrate different rendering effects.
+This toolbox contains a set of standalone demos in `./demos/` to demonstrate different rendering effects.
 You can browse the results of the demos in `./demos/*.png`.
 You can also find some documented template demos in the main folder `./`:
 - The `template.py` is a customizable template script for users to plug-and-play different materials and parameters from the examples in `./demos`.
 - The `template_pointCloud.py` is a demo for rendering point clouds as tiny spheres.
 - The `template_lazy.py` is the minimum version for you to render a mesh with the default camera, lighting, material.
 If you just want a quick rendering pipeline to visualize your triangle meshes, you can follow the lazy pipeline section below to see how easy it is to use `template_lazy.py`.